fieldtrip/website/development/module/forward.md

 The objective of supplying these low-level functions as a separate module/toolbox are to

-1.  facilitate the reuse of these functions in other open source projects (e.g. EEGLAB, SPM)
+1.  facilitate the reuse of these functions in other open source projects (e.g., EEGLAB, SPM)
 2.  facilitate the implementation and support for new inverse methods, esp. for external users/contributors
 3.  facilitate the implementation of advanced features